ZachariahConyngham/Computing-Assessment-task-3/README.md

 ## Requirements

 # Functional
-1. Collects data on which stories people liked
+1. Collects data on which stories people liked and uses that data to determine what sort of stories to show in the future
-2. Uses data to
+2.
-3. Shows new stories each day
+3. Shows a new set stories each day

 # Non-Functional
 1. Lets users view stories
 2. Lets users upload stories
-3. Lets users rate stories
+3. Minimun of to 1000 users at once

 ## Design